aa4e/spi_via_ftdi/README.md

 ## 6. Application status and terms of distribution

 The application is used to exchange data with devices implementing SPI, I2C, 1-Wire or MicroWire interfaces.
-The program is not intended for sale.
+The application is not intended for sale.

 ## 7. Contacts